callmej0/ros2_documentation/source/Tutorials/Advanced/Ament-Lint-For-Clean-Code.rst

 The ``ament_copyright`` CLI can be used to check and update the copyright declaration in ROS source code.
 This tool can also be used to check for the presence of an appropriate software license, copyright year, and copyright holders in your source code.
-The ``ament_copyright`` tool works relative to the directory in which it is called, and walks the subdirectories and checks each source file within the directory [And dependencies?].
+The ``ament_copyright`` tool works relative to the directory in which it is called, and walks the subdirectories and checks each source file within the directory.
 You can use ``ament_copyright`` to check your ROS package, ROS workspace, directory, or a single source file by simply moving to the appropriate root directory and calling the command.
 ``ament_copyright`` can also be used to used to automatically apply a copyright and license to source code files that are missing them.